HCIILAB/Scene-Text-Recognition/README.md

 It is notable that 1) "Reg" stands for regular Latin datasets.
 2) "Irreg" stands for irregular Latin datasets.
 3) "Seg" denotes the segmentation-based methods.
 4) "Extra" indicates the methods that use the extra datasets other than Synth90k and SynthText.
 5) "CTC" represents the methods that apply the CTC-based algorithm to decode.
 6) "Attn" represents the method that apply the attention mechanism to decode.

-You can also download the new [Excel](https://pan.baidu.com/s/1-HUJih5uBHLOSnIFXPJLtA) prepared by us.
-(Password: sx79)
+You can also download the new [Excel](https://pan.baidu.com/s/1fH1944w-reqXknNPTB2ZaA) prepared by us.
+(Password: gaxo)

 <table cellspacing="0" border="0">
   <colgroup width="271"></colgroup>